-Award-winning columnist at the Financial Times
+- Award-winning columnist, Financial Times

-Commentator on globalisation, urban culture, politics, and football
+- Commentator on globalisation, urban culture, politics and football

-Although he is now best known for his liberal observations on modern life, Simon is also well-known for his insights into sport – whether the topic is sports stars, the sports business, or the interactions between sport, politics, economics and culture.
-His book “Football Against the Enemy” (1994), which won the William Hill Sports Book Of The Year that year, focused on how different cultures shape the way different nations played the game.
+His book ‘The Barcelona Complex‘, written with inside access to FC Barcelona, was published in Summer 2021 in the UK, US and several other countries.
+Previously, his book ‘Football Against the Enemy’ (1994), which won the William Hill Sports Book Of The Year that year, focused on how different cultures shape the way different nations played the game.
+A collection of his profiles of footballers and football managers, ‘The Football Men’, appeared in 2011.
 His book “Soccernomics” (2012), co-authored with Stefan Szymanski, examines how insights and analogies from economics, statistics, psychology, and business can help us understand success and failure in football.
 His latest book is ‘Chums: How a Tiny Caste of Oxford Tories Took Over the UK‘ , published in April 2022.

-A collection of his profiles of footballers and football managers, “The Football Men”, appeared in April 2011.

 As well as being a prolific writer, Simon Kuper often appears on television as a sport and cultural commentator.

 Simon now writes on a wide variety of topics, from observations on city life, to global politics and demographics.
 His articles are peppered with humour and insightful anthropological observations.
 This has been only enhanced by his nomadic lifestyle, having lived in a number of different countries and speaking several languages.
 He now lives in Paris.